 21,000 * .0000007 * 2000 = $29.4

 Since the network is congested and tons of people are wanting to do stuff on it, it will cost $29.4 to send money to your friend, and that is whether you send $5 or $5,000,000.
-This is the beauty and downfall of this system.

-Speed of transaction
+Speed of Transaction

-Now, earlier I said that the gas price can be different.
+Now, earlier I said that the gas price can be set differently.
 This is where we go back to the coffee analogy.
 There are people standing in line for coffee, and the people willing to pay the most get their coffee first.
-Since ethereum miners can only include a certain number of transactions per block, they pick the ones that pay the most, since they get the fees as a reward.

 So you could spend 100 gwei, or 10 gwei, or even 1000 gwei.
 If you spent 10 gwei, it might take a few hours to get confirmed, but if you spend 1000, it could be confirmed almost immediately.
-Imagine your a miner and on average you’re getting $5 to mine some transactions, and some guy gives you a $50 tip to hurry up and do his… you’re gonna be doing his very fast.
-However, if someone’s like “20 cents is all I got… do it when you can”, you’re only going to do it when the higher transactions are finished.

 You might be wondering why we need all of this, it’s quite confusing.
-Gwei and Gas were implemented into the ethereum network so people had to pay for code to be ran.
-Imagine if you could say “I want someone to do this action for free, forever”.
-Without a gas limit and gwei price, they could do that.
+Gwei and gas were implemented into the Ethereum network so people had to pay for code to be run.

 EIP 1559

-So, I said earlier that ethereum was programmable money.
-In fact, you can write entire programs and even whole functioning websites that work using ethereum.
 These are called Decentralized Apps, or dApps.
-DApps function by running code that you paid for to do certain things, and on the ethereum network, you can literally write programming code.
+DApps function by running code that you paid for to do certain things, and on the Ethereum network, you can literally write programming code.

 Conclusion